Microsoft Dividend Stock Analysis

 OTHER RELATED ARTICLES

-- The model portfolios where Microsoft resides: Core and Explore and The Dividend Deluxe
+The model portfolio where Microsoft resides: The Dividend Deluxe

 WHAT ARE YOUR COMMENTS ON THE MICROSOFT DIVIDEND?

 Do you own Microsoft?
 What tech products do you use the most?
 How about Apple?
 Certainly, they are very popular.
 Leave a comment and let us all know!